web-platform-tests/wpt/docs/expectation.rst

 wptupdate takes several useful options:

-``--no-sync``
+``--sync``
-  Don't attempt to pull the latest version of web-platform-tests from upstream.
+  Pull the latest version of web-platform-tests from the upstream specified in the config file.
+If this is specified in combination with logfiles, it is assumed that the results in the log files apply to the post-update tests.

 ``--no-check-clean``
   Don't attempt to check if the working directory is clean before